Open Data Cube: Managing and Analyzing Satellite Time Series at Scale

 Architecture

-Data storage: Satellite imagery stored as files — typically Cloud Optimized GeoTIFFs (COGs) on disk, NFS, or cloud object storage.
+Data storage: Satellite imagery stored as files — typically Cloud Optimized GeoTIFFs (COGs) on disk, NFS, or cloud object storage (what makes a GeoTIFF cloud-optimized).
 ODC doesn't move or copy the data; it indexes where data files are and what they contain.

 Metadata database: PostgreSQL database containing: